zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/academic.md

 ## Quotes
 - Impeccable definitions have little value at the beginning of the study of a subject.
 The best way to find out what *xxx* is about is to start doing it.
 Proceeding through even with the qualms about the meaning and purpose of the subject can be considered.
+- Education is an admirable thing, but it is well to remember from time to time that nothing worth knowing can be taught.  --- Oscar Wilde, *The Critic as Artist*, 1890
 # Standardized Tests
 ## Language
 ### IELTS